PdoyleC/everyday-life/README.md

 <img src="readmedoc/features/adventuresearch1.png" alt="Adventures Search Page ">
 <img src="readmedoc/features/adventuresearch2.png" alt="Adventures Search Page ">

-- Here users can see the posts from the other profiles that their following, users won't see posts from profiles that they're not following.
+- Here users can see the posts from the other profiles that they're following, users won't see posts from profiles that they're not following.

 ### Following